Agbeli/Speech_recognition_AMMI/README.md

 - The next phase of the project is to model the data using CPC model.
     - We built Automatic Speech Recognition (ASR) system by using a pretrained model with Connectionist Temporal Classification on top of it.
-    - We had a Character Error Rate of 0.98 and 0.908 for both training and validation set respectively[notebook](Speech_recognition_Twi.ipynb).
+    - We had a Character Error Rate of 0.98 and 0.908 for both training and validation set respectively [notebook](Speech_recognition_Twi.ipynb).